Paul Claudel

 Paul Claudel (/fr/; 6 August 1868 – 23 February 1955) was a French poet, dramatist and diplomat, and the younger brother of the sculptor Camille Claudel.
-He was most famous for his verse dramas, which often convey his devout Catholicism.
+He is most famous for his verse dramas, which often convey his devout Catholicism, and for institutionalizing his sister.

 Early life

 He was born in Villeneuve-sur-Fère (Aisne), into a family of farmers and government officials.
 His father, Louis-Prosper, dealt in mortgages and bank transactions.
 His mother, the former Louise Cerveaux, came from a Champagne family of Catholic farmers and priests.
-Having spent his first years in Champagne, he studied at the lycée of Bar-le-Duc and at the Lycée Louis-le-Grand in 1881, when his parents moved to Paris.
+Having spent his first years in Champagne, he studied at the lycée of Bar-le-Duc.
+In 1881 his mother moved the family to Paris for further education.
+His father stayed in the north, working to support them.
+There Paul studied at the Lycée Louis-le-Grand.